(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 GiveDirectly allows people to make cash donations to people living in extreme poverty.
 The organization identifies and audits people living in extreme poverty, transfers money to them, and then verifies the funds are received.

 Volunteering abroad, also known as voluntourism, is rapidly growing in popularity.
 The idea is that people can see the world and experience other cultures, while also giving time to international communities in need.
-However, like any kind of giving, voluntourism requires your due diligence.
+However, like any kind of giving, voluntourism requires due diligence.

 As quickly as voluntourism is growing, so has the criticism of the movement.